Share this article

 Annual dog events in San Francisco

-Depending on the season, you’ll find a variety of dog-friendly San Francisco activities.
-Whether it’s a local meet-up, dog show or a dog-friendly competition, there are various activities where pet owners can meet like-minded animal-lovers, and pets can socialize with each other.
+Depending on the season, you’ll find a variety of dog-friendly activities in San Francisco.
+Whether it’s a local meet-up, dog show or a dog-friendly competition, there are various activities where pet parents can meet like-minded animal lovers, and pets can socialize with each other.
 For a taste of San Francisco’s dog-friendly activities, take a look below.

 Palm House Bark Bash